An Example of Real World Value Investing Through the Lens of Dr. Pepper Snapple Group

 - Are there any assets or liabilities not fully reflected in the market price, such as a massively underfunded or overfunded pension?

 If I am satisfied with the answers, I make the purchase.
-Very few companies will pass all of those test.
+Very few companies will pass all of those tests.

 It is entirely possible that I will wake up tomorrow, and something will have happened that causes the stock to go from $47.46 at the moment to $10.00 or less.
 Perhaps even bankruptcy.
 That is life.
 That is the risk you take for the chance to crush Treasury yields.
 That is the risk you take for the opportunity to compound your real purchasing power without having to sell your time.
 The best protection against such a disaster is diversification among asset classes (stocks, bonds, real estate, private businesses, et cetera), and among individual holdings.
 If you have a problem with it, too bad.
 As long as the profits and dividends remain intact, it should all be fine in the end, even if that means years of patiently collecting dividend checks as I wait for the world to heal itself.

-You make sure that each individual holding is intelligent and rational, then you watch the composition of the entire portfolio to ensure you aren’t overexposed to any one particular economic sector or enterprise.
-Time and compounding do all of the heavy lifting after that, as long as you live in a fair economic system with just laws and political stability.
+You make sure that each individual holding is intelligent and rational, then you watch the composition of the entire portfolio to try to ensure you aren’t overexposed to any one particular economic sector or enterprise.
+Thereafter, time and compounding do the heavy lifting as long as you live in a fair economic system with just laws and political stability.
 The rules would be very different if you were a resident of Zimbabwe.

 The Dr. Pepper Snapple Groups and United Technologies of the world are not going to rain down money on a 20 year old so they suddenly have a private jet and a mansion in the hills of California.
 They are large, mature, and profitable.
 Instead, they can serve as one source of funds, constantly pumping money into your life to use elsewhere, while growing in intrinsic value.
-Bought intelligently, over long periods of time, in sufficient sums, they can add millions upon millions of dollars to an investor’s net worth as the decades roll by, providing funds to take vacations, upgrade your home, pick up a new car, or pay medical bills in retirement.
+Bought intelligently, over long periods of time, in sufficient sums, they can add millions upon millions of dollars to an investor’s net worth as the decades roll by, providing funds to take vacations, upgrade your home, pick up a new car, or pay medical bills in retirement even when and/or if one or more of them fail.
 I like owning a mixture of assets, and I sleep well at night knowing these stable, competent, taken-for-granted enterprises are there, doing their job as no one pays attention to them.

 If you are ambitious, and these are the only types of assets you buy in life, you are going to have a red ring problem unless you generate a very high income that can put a lot of capital to work for you during your 20’s and 30’s.
 Still, they play a valuable role, and one that I cherish.
 I think most investors would be wise to appreciate them, too, as long as they know what they are getting into, accept the risks, and actively seek to mitigate the dangers of equity ownership.